Mohammad-Abdul-Ghafour/data-structures-and-algorithms-401/python/graphs/README.md

   * Get a collection of nodes in the order they were visited.
   * Input : Node.
   * Returns : A list of nodes in the order they were visited.
+* DFS():
+  * Get a collection of nodes in their pre-order depth-first traversal order.
+  * Input : Node.
+  * Returns : A list of nodes in their pre-order depth-first traversal order.

 ## Solution